BonsaiDen/JavaScript-Garden/doc/objects.md

 another mis-design in JavaScript's parser, the above will throw a `SyntaxError` prior to ECMAScript 5.

-This error arises from the fact that `delete` is a *keyword* of the language;
-therefore, it must be notated as a *string literal* in order to ensure working code under older JavaScript engines.
+This error arises from the fact that `delete` is a *keyword*; therefore, it must be notated as a *string literal* to ensure that it will be correctly interpreted by older JavaScript engines.

 [1]: http://en.wikipedia.org/wiki/Hashmap